Retirement Retirement Planning

 Vitalii Vodolazskyi/Adobe early withdrawal penalty letter

 If at all possible, avoid making early withdrawals.
-The decision to withdraw your funds early will come with the penalty and you lose your potential returns.
+The decision to withdraw your funds early will come with a penalty, and you will lose your potential returns.

 Don't invest too much